-Supporting LGBTQ+ Students and Staff: Glossary of Terms
+Supporting LGBTQIA+ Students and Staff: Glossary of Terms

 Hand drawn illustration of hands with the Gay Pride flag